NebojsaHorvat/PowerAuction/README.md

 ### States

-- `Asset`: It is an `OwnableState` that represents an asset that could be put on auction.
-The owner of the asset should be able to put this asset on an auction.
+- `Asset`: It is an `OwnableState` that represents an powerPromise that could be put on auction.
+The owner of the powerPromise should be able to put this powerPromise on an auction.

 - `AuctionState`: It represents the auction.
 It is designed as a `SchedulableState`, such that auction could be scheduled to be made inactive, once the auction deadline is reached.

 ### Contracts:

-- `AssetContract`: It is used to govern the evolution of the asset.
+- `AssetContract`: It is used to govern the evolution of the powerPromise.
 In this case mostly change of ownership.
 Left black for simplicity.
 Has two commands, `CreateAsset` and `TransferAsset`.

 - `AuctionContract`: It governs the evolution of the auction.
 The has the following commands: